Blumealc/FFT-in-JS-for-Max/README.md

 }
 ```

 Then the loudness values are normalized, as well as centroid values in order to be shown by the JSUI object.

+For more check the [source code](src/Analyzer.js).

+## UI
+The UI is made using part of the Ableton Max externals (like dials, and gain control) but mostly using JSUI, an external that allows to draw interactive elements on screen.
-By dragging on the interface you can choose which slice to pass to the granulator, or you can do it automatically by switchin the LFO (on / off).
+By dragging on the interface you can choose which slice to pass to the granulator, or you can do it automatically by switchin the LFO (on / off) that has a variable speed.

 ![](imgs/Schermata%202022-10-25%20alle%2000.29.32.png)